herzenschein/herz-quadlet/README.md

 Unlike Docker which requires additional software like Watchtower, Podman Quadlets come with the functionality to fetch and update containers by default.

-The container name must be fully qualified: that means something like `docker.io/owncast/owncast:latest`.
+The container image name must be fully qualified: that means something like `docker.io/owncast/owncast:latest`.

 You can either manually run `podman auto-update` or enable its respective systemd service: `sudo systemctl enable podman-auto-update`.